Celtic Worship Service – 8:30am Sundays

 Click here to see an example of the Celtic Worship program.

 Join us Sunday mornings for an early morning contemplative worship service.
 Start your day with Celtic music and prayer and discussion about a particular Scripture.
 Celebration of the Lord’s Supper takes place around the Communion Table.
 All are invited to come and participate in this Celtic Worship experience.
+Loving, professional child care is offered during this service.

 “I really enjoy during the Celtic Service how we discuss the reading and bring in our own interpretation along with others.”